Building a Just Legal System

 Where You Bank Matters!

-If every Oregon lawyer moved to a Leadership Bank or Credit Union, nearly $2.75 million more would be available to help fund legal aid every year.
-IOLTA deposits make up to 300x more at a Leadership Bank or Credit Union, and in Oregon, over 90% of IOLTA generated interest comes from Leadership Banks and Credit Unions.
-Oregon attorneys are on the right track - more than 3 out of 5 new IOLTA accounts are opened at Leadership Banks or Credit Unions.
+If every Oregon lawyer moved their trust account to a Leadership Bank or Credit Union, nearly $3 million more would be available to help fund legal aid every year.
+Leadership institutions pay an interest rate that can be 300 times higher than some non-Leadership institutions.
+More than 3 out of 5 new IOLTA accounts are opened at Leadership Banks and Credit Unions, and more than 90% of the Oregon Law Foundation’s revenue comes from Leadership Banks and Credit Unions!

 Visionaries